The Bankrate promise

 A Chapter 7 bankruptcy will generally remain on your credit report for 10 years.
-You can use that time to apply the various tactics for rebuilding credit such as opening a secured credit card, consistently making on time payments for utility bills, and using Experian Boost to ensure those payments are being reported to credit agencies.
+You can use that time to rebuild credit, including opening a secured credit card, consistently making on-time payments for utility bills, and using Experian Boost to ensure those payments are being reported to credit agencies.

-As part of filing Chapter 13 bankruptcy, your debt is restructured in a way that is more manageable for you and you use part of your income to repay some debts for three to five years.
-During that time, it is important to keep up with your payment plan so that you do not lose any assets.
+As part of filing Chapter 13 bankruptcy, your debt is restructured to be more manageable for you, and you use part of your income to repay some debts for three to five years.

-At the end of the repayment period, most remaining debt is discharged, meaning you are no longer responsible for continued repayment.
+At the end of the repayment period, most remaining debt is discharged, and you are no longer responsible for continued repayment.
 However, the bankruptcy stays on your credit report for seven years and can lower your score by as much as 200 points.
-Similar to Chapter 7 bankruptcy, you can apply a variety of approaches to try and speed up the improvement of your credit profile.

 4. Regularly monitor your credit reports

-The idea of looking at your credit report after filing bankruptcy can be intimidating or anxiety inducing.
+The idea of looking at your credit report after filing bankruptcy can be intimidating or anxiety-inducing.
 Still, you will want to make a regular habit of doing so for a variety of reasons.
-It’s important to monitor reports diligently and consistently to ensure all information remaining on your profile is accurate.
+It’s important to monitor reports diligently and consistently to ensure all information on your profile is accurate.
 Incorrect information can cause your score to be lower than it should be.